 NURTURE: Inspire students with visual examples that introduce a new concept

 EXPLORE: Identify, discuss, and interpret what was observed

 RECREATE: Instructor demonstrates the technique or creative process (step by step)

 DESIGN: Students create within the theme, using the new concept or skill learned

 With this step-by-step method, from start to finish, students get the most beneficial and educational approach when learning new art techniques and themes.
 Similarly, we believe in the benefits of learning from different artists and instructors, as having an array of artists can provide unique perspectives and interpretations of the world.

-Winged Canvas virtual art classes are taught by experienced industry professionals who specialize in different areas, from illustration to comic books, watercolour to acrylic, plein air to oil painting—all areas that teach the skills and concepts needed in building a strong art foundation for future creative success!
+Winged Canvas' virtual art classes and online art courses are taught by experienced industry professionals who specialize in different areas, from illustration to comic books, watercolour to acrylic, plein air to oil painting—all areas that teach the skills and concepts needed in building a strong art foundation for future creative success.